OCR-D/spec/logging.md

-# Communication Processor State with Logging and Exceptions
+# Communicate Processor State with Logging and Exceptions

-This section specifies how the output of the digitization workflow is logged.
+This section specifies how the output of the digitization workflow is handled.

 ## Target Audience